Legal Studies Events

-Alumnus Michael Bien ’77 joined students in the Legal Studies Practicum, Experiences with Justice and students working with the Brandeis Educational Justice Initiative (BEJI) on October 25th for an interesting discussion about his advocacy, the needs of incarcerated individuals suffering from disabilities, and his views on criminal justice reform.
+Alumnus Michael Bien ’77 joined students in the Legal Studies Practicum, Experiences with Justice, and students working with the Brandeis Educational Justice Initiative (BEJI) on Oct.
+25 for an interesting discussion about his advocacy, the needs of incarcerated individuals suffering from disabilities, and his views on criminal justice reform.

 Attorney Bien has devoted his career to protecting the civil rights of incarcerated individuals, particularly those with mental illness and other disabilities.
 This includes his successful advocacy (with his wife, Jane Kahn ’77) on behalf of a class of incarcerated individuals in California prisons.
 That case resulted in the Supreme Court ordering a reduction of the California prison system which it found to be violating inmate’s constitutional rights.

 Brandeis University Press and the Brandeis Legal Studies Department at Brandeis University are pleased to announce a new book series — the Brandeis Series in Law and Society.
 This series is edited by Rosalind Kabrhel, JD, and Daniel Breen, JD, and will publish books that take an interdisciplinary approach to the law with a view to towards shedding light on the variety of ways in which legal rules and the institutions that enforce them affect our lives.
 On Oct.
 12t, we celebrated the launch of the book series by having a conversation with the author Jan Nisbet and the co-founder of the Autistic Self Advocacy Network Ari Ne'eman.